rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

         These are annotations to add to every child resource, such as StatefulSet and Service.<br></br>
         Annotations containing <code>kubernetes.io</code> and <code>k8s.io</code> are ignored because these are reserved for Kubernetes core components.
-        When <code>spec.service.annotations</code> is specified, annotations for the client service are merged between
+        When <code>spec.service.annotations</code> is specified, annotations for the service are merged between
         <code>spec.service.annotations</code> and <code>metadata.annotations</code>.<br></br>
         If the same key is specified in both configurations, the value from <code>spec.service.annotations</code>
         is applied.
 Modifying annotations triggers a rolling restart of StatefulSet.